David Fluellen

-David Augusta Fluellen Jr. (born January 29, 1992) is an American former professional football running back.
-He played college football at Toledo and was signed as an undrafted free agent by the Philadelphia Eagles after the 2014 NFL draft.
+David Augusta Fluellen Jr. (born January 29, 1992) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Toledo Rockets and was signed as an undrafted free agent by the Philadelphia Eagles after the 2014 NFL draft.

 Early life

 Fluellen attended and played high school football at Lockport High School in Lockport, New York.

 College career

-Fluellen attended and played college football at Toledo.
+Fluellen attended and played college football at the University of Toledo.
 As a freshman in 2010, he had 38 carries for 224 yards and a touchdown.
 As a sophomore in 2011, Fluellen had 97 carries for 493 yards and four touchdowns to go along with 16 receptions for 155 yards and two touchdowns.
 As a junior in 2012, he had 259 carries for 1,498 yards and 13 touchdowns to go along with 32 receptions for 246 yards.
 As a senior in 2013, Fluellen had 167 carries for 1,121 yards and 10 touchdowns to go along with 27 receptions for 222 yards.